montao/tinycc/README.md

 "Everyone I've met above a certain age in systems has read this paper and they all seem to think they understand it.
 However, I've not met a single one that had ever written the code to do it.
 There is a big difference between passively nodding to nouns and verbs and being able to actively construct an implementation of an idea." https://github.com/dddrrreee/cs240lx-20spr/tree/master/labs/1-trusting-trust

+Step 0: Compile generate-attack-array:
-Step 1: generate attack-array.h:
+`gcc generate-attack-array.c -o generate-attack-array` Step 1: generate attack-array.h:
 `./generate-attack-array < attack.c > attack-array.h`
 Step 2: paste the contents of attack-array.h into attack.c.
+`cat attack-array.h | cat - attack.c > attack.tmp && mv attack.tmp attack.c`
 Step 3: generate attack-array.h again:
 `./generate-attack-array < attack.c > attack-array.h`
-Step 4: paste the new compile_attack into attack.c (removing the previous one).
+Step 4: paste the new compile_attack into attack.c (removing the attack vector of the previous one).
+`rpl "#include attack-array.h" "//removed" attack.c`
+`rpl "compile_attack[]" "notusedcompile_attack5[]" attack.c`
+`cat attack-array.h | cat - attack.c > attack.tmp && mv attack.tmp attack.c`
 Step 5: Repeat from step 3 n number of times in order to replicate n number of future versions.
+`rpl "compile_attack[]" "notusedcompile_attack5[]" attack.c`
+`cat attack-array.h | cat - attack.c > attack.tmp && mv attack.tmp attack.c`
+Step 6: The enemytcc now targets itself and the login.c

 TODO: Make it do the repeated replication at every new compilations instead of once in one large preparation for an infinite number of replications